terra-money/terra.js/README.md

   <a href="https://github.com/terra-project/terra.js">GitHub</a>
 </p>

-Terra.js a JavaScript SDK for writing applications that interact with the Terra blockchain from either a Node.js or browser environments and provides simple abstractions over core data structures, serialization, key management, and API request generation.
+Terra.js a JavaScript SDK for writing applications that interact with the Terra blockchain from either Node.js, browser, or React Native environments and provides simple abstractions over core data structures, serialization, key management, and API request generation.

 ## Features

 - **Written in TypeScript**, with type definitions
 - Versatile support for [key management](https://github.com/terra-project/terra.js/wiki/Keys) solutions
-- Works in both Node.js and in the browser
+- Works in Node.js, in the browser, and React Native
 - Exposes the Terra API through [`LCDClient`](https://github.com/terra-project/terra.js/wiki/Querying)
 - Parses responses into native JavaScript types